5minute read•Graham Lumley• Last update September 2024

 5. Limited suitable locations

 There are several factors that determine whether a location is suitable for a hydroelectric dam.
 Of course, there must be a water source that is unlikely to dry up.
-Areas that are prone to sever earthquakes may not be suitable.
+Areas that are prone to severe earthquakes may not be suitable.
 Additionally, suppose the proposed location is very remote and would require significant investment in infrastructure to connect it to the grid.
 In that case, that cost may be too high to justify that spot.

 6. Impact on water temperatures in ecosystems